 Mariamne, a Hasmonean, was never executed by Herod, and neither was her father Hyrcanus (Hyrcanus was clearly her father not her grandfather as Josephus has it).
 She was killed, along with Hyrcanus, her mother Alexandra and a number of other prominent Jews during the battle of Arabia.
 (See my post on Antiquities 15).
-Herod had kept the Arabians at bay while Augustus fought the battle of Actium against Anthony and also the battle of Egypt against Cleopatra's army and the remnants of Anthony's army.
+Herod had kept the Arabians at bay in the East while Augustus fought the battle of Actium against Anthony, and also the battle of Egypt against Cleopatra's army and the remnants of Anthony's army.
 While the battle of Arabia was raging ( a very fierce war), the Arabians were tipped off by the priests that Herod's family had been placed in Alexandrium near the river Jordan for their safety.
 But Herod's forces were stretched and were not able to defend Alexandrium.
 His family and friends were wiped out.

 Thus the priests wrote in the second letter of 4QMMT, the Acts of Torah: “And you know that no treachery or lie or evil is found in our hands”.
 Such words are uttered by the guilty.
 When they wrote this letter, the priests were playing mind games with Herod.
 Herod didn’t murder his wife Mariamne and two of her three sons.
 The priests, like Josephus, working for the Romans made it look as though he did.
 The same priests and editors added the third son, Aristobulus to the list of Herod’s victims – they wanted to blacken Herod's name and erase Aristobulus from history.

 Aristobulus, the father of Agrippa I, was appointed king by Herod.
 He remained king until he died when Agrippa I became king.
 Kokkinos rightly asks the question: “However, is it possible that a royal court of such magnitude…. lost its well placed manpower in a spectacular overnight disintegration?”
 The answer is, it didn’t.